Gear

 Socks

 I prefer all wool socks for comfort, warmth, and wicking.
-Smartwool and Darn Tough have both been very good.
+Darn Tough only.

 Pants

 I tend to play rough on mountains, or rather the mountains tend to play rough with me.
 It is not uncommon for me to shred pants in brush, climbing rocks, or sliding down rocks or ravines.
-So, I prefer inexpensive pants.
-For warm weather, I have multiple pair of White Sierra convertible hiking pants and replace a pair as they get destroyed.
+My favorite pants are Prana Zion stretch.
 I have one pair of Columbia shorts.
 For snow pants, I have one pair of Columbia Bugaboo.

 Underwear

-If you are wondering why underwear earned a separate section, you might not have done a 15+ mile trek in 90+ degree heat.
+If you are wondering why underwear earned a separate section, you might not have done a 15 mile trek in 90+ degree heat.
 Long hikes mean friction and friction in the wrong places will leave a lasting impression.
-I used to use Nike Pro Combat compression underwear, then I switched to Ex Officio, but I think I found the holy grail in Stoic Merino Wool Performance Boxer Briefs.
+I like Merino Wool blends.
 They don't ride up, keep me cool on long, hot days and I am usually unaware that I am even wearing them which is the highest praise I can give.
-Seriously, they are magic.
-I also recommend BodyGlide anti-friction balm.
+Aquaphor is your friend.

 Outer Shells